ammanueladdis/pcc_prep/chapter_01/osx_setup.md

 <a name='python3.5'></a>Installing Python 3.5
 ---

-The following instructions should work on Ubuntu, and most Debian-based systems that use the apt package manager.

-Add the *deadsnakes* package, and then install Python 3.5:

-    $ sudo add-apt-repository ppa:fkrull/deadsnakes
-    $ sudo apt-get update
-    $ sudo apt-get install python3.5
+Install Homebrew, which makes it easy to install the most recent version of Python.
+Start out by installing some of Apple's xcode tools:

+    $ xcode-select --install

+The installation may take a while, depending on the speed of your connection.
+Next, install Homebrew:

+    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/
+master/install)"

-You can confirm that the installation was successful:
+If you run the command **brew doctor**, you can verify that the installation was successful:

+    $ brew doctor
+    Your system is ready to brew.

+Now you can install Python packages through Homebrew.
+To install Python 3, enter the following command:

+    $ brew install python3

+You can verify that Python 3 was installed correctly:

-    $ python3.5 --version
+    $ python3 --version
     Python 3.5.0

-Now to start a Python terminal session, you'll use the command `python3.5`:

-    $ python3.5
-    Python 3.5.0 (default, Sep 17 2015, 00:00:00)
-    [GCC 4.8.4] on linux
-    Type "help", "copyright", "credits" or "license" for more information.
-    >>>

-You'll use this command when you configure your text editor, and when you run programs from the terminal.
+You'll use the **python3** command when you configure your text editor, when you start a Python terminal session, and when you run programs from the terminal.

 [top](#)